Tips and Resources for CFANS Students

 Enjoy the St. Paul Campus!

-- Bailey Residence Hall and dining hall
+- Bailey Residence Hall and cafeteria

 - Big, beautiful green spaces and the famous grassy Mall

-- Copy Center for printing special projects as well as computer labs
+- Copy Center for printing special projects

 - 4 blocks from the quaint St. Anthony Park district with restaurants, cafes, stores, services, and more